😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Is It Safe To Sleep After A Concussion?

 So, while sleep itself isn’t harmful for someone with a concussion, it’s wise to seek medical advice before going to bed.
-A doctor can determine the severity of the concussion and rule out more serious conditions.
+Even if it’s a mild concussion, it should not be taken lightly as there’s a chance that it may cause permanent damage [2].

 Recommendations for Sleep After A Concussion